 6. Can you Photoshop that?

-I never know whether this question is a joke or not!
-Most people probably are joking when they say stuff like ‘oh you can just make me 10lb lighter!’ but I do wonder if there’s any seriousness to the joke!
-In all seriousness, the editing that is and isn’t performed is detailed most fully in my contract, but I also have more info below.
+I honestly never know whether this question is a joke or not!
+Most people probably are joking when they say stuff like ‘oh you can just make me 10lb slimmer!’ but I do wonder if there’s any seriousness to the joke!
+In reality, the editing that is and isn’t performed is detailed most fully in my contract, but I also have more info below.

 It’s a fine balance between removing some distracting elements like a red fire alarm, and ensuring that we communicate a realistic expectation to the client.
 Fine-image retouching such as removing wrinkes, making people appear slimmer, or extensive background remodeling.